Sonia-96/MyStudyNotes/ComputerSystems/Operating System.md

 ### Operands

-1. 8 general purpose registers in 16 bits: :
+1. Registers

-   - ax, bx, cx, dx
+   - general registers (in 16 bits); ax, bx, cx, dx
      - add a prefix if we want to look at more than 16 bits:
-     - 64 bits: r. rax, rbx, ...
+       - 64 bits: `r`. `rax`, `rbx`, ...
-     - 32 bits: e
+       - 32 bits: `e`
        - lower 8 bits: l
        - higher 8 bits: h

+   - xmm0, xmm1, ... : floating point parameters

-   - bp (base pointer): the start of the stack frame
+   - bp (base pointer / frame pointer): the start of the stack frame

    - sp (stack pointer): the top of the stack frame

    - si (source index), di (destination index)

 2. memory access - `[]`

    - `mov eax, DWORD PTR [rcx+8]`: read 32 bits from the address in the square bracket, and store its value in the register eax